katzzy/drcom_login/README.md

-# drcom_login
+# DrcomSzu

-drcom_login is an tool for logging into szu campus networks.
+DrcomSzu is a tool for logging into the szu campus network.

+## Dependency

+- python 3.10+
+- requests
+- pyyaml

 ## Package